Disaster Medicine Handbook: A Quick Reference

 Although both events can cause a surge in demand, disasters are more severe than MCIs.

-MCIs strain the system, but operations can often be adjusted to meet the need.
+MCIs strain the system, but operations can often be adjusted to meet needs.

-Disasters go beyond stretching.
+Disasters often go beyond stretching local resources.
 They overwhelm or break existing systems.
 Disasters may require outside assistance and coordinated response at local, state, or even federal levels.

 Written by Dennis Ren